Tysons Galleria: Layout and tenants

 Tysons Galleria features valet parking and concierge services, including having large purchases delivered and organized into customers' closets.
 The mall has given consistently big-spending customers reserved parking spaces.
 The Galleria also has foreign currency exchanges, day spas, security escorts, and taxi services.
 An adjacent Ritz-Carlton hotel is accessible from inside the mall.
 The hotel attracts wealthy visitors from Europe, the Middle East, and the Far East, who in turn help fuel sales of the mall's high-end goods.

 FAO Schwarz operated a three-level store that closed in 2001.
 The mall also had one of the original locations of Tiffany & Co.'s Iridesse.

 Several designers, including Bally, Balenciaga, Burberry, Bottega Veneta, Cartier, Celine, Chanel, Crate & Barrel, David Yurman, De Beers, Elie Tahari, Ermenegildo Zegna, Gucci, Louis Vuitton, Prada, Saint Laurent, Salvatore Ferragamo, Tory Burch, Vilebrequin, Van Cleef & Arpels, Tumi and Versace, have some of the only statewide and Baltimore-Washington area boutiques in Tysons Galleria or the largest of the areas locations.

 The mall is anchored by Neiman Marcus and Saks Fifth Avenue.

-The mall also contains full-service restaurants, such as Wildfire, The Cheesecake Factory, Maggiano's Little Italy, and P.F.
+The mall also contains full-service restaurants, such as Wildfire, and P.F.
 Chang's China Bistro.